-Ultrasound is applied gently with a handheld soundhead, using strokes or circles over the injured area.
+Ultrasound is applied softly with a handheld soundhead, using strokes or circles over the injured area.
 An ultrasound gel may be applied during the ultrasound therapy session.
 The role of an ultrasound is to expedite your healing process and relieve your pain.

 In one study, the addition of ultrasound to exercise therapy for lumbar spinal stenosis relief decreased the amount of analgesic consumption by the patients.
 (1)